Admission Requirements

 2. Prerequisite Coursework

 The following coursework is required to provide students with the foundational knowledge necessary to be successful in the program.
-Students may compare their coursework with the SDSU course examples in the SDSU catalog to determine comparability.
+Students may compare their coursework with the SDSU course examples in the SDSU catalog or using tools like assist.org to determine comparability.

 One semester general biology + one semester upper-level biology (or 3 quarters total), each with lecture and lab

-SDSU Example: BIOL 203 & 203L - Principles of Cell and Molecular Biology + one elective
+SDSU Example: BIOL 203 & 203L - Principles of Cell and Molecular Biology + one more advanced course

 • Students should choose a general biology course intended for health science majors when available.